 phone: +48 22 59 310 25

-- Environmental Protection Specialization: Restoration and Management of Environment
+- MSc in Environmental Protection, Specialization: Restoration and Management of Environment

-- Informatics and Econometrics Specialization: Big Data Analytics
+- MSc in Informatics and Econometrics Specialization: Big Data Analytics

 - Veterinary Medicine